 African creativity is no longer just about expression, identity or aesthetics, it is increasingly becoming a scalable economic force.
 This was established during an exclusive spotlight session featuring Dye Lab founder and Creative Strategist, Rukky Ladoja.

-Speaking during a fireside conversation at the Africa Soft Power Summit moderated by Beth Spencer, Ladoja shared the journey behind building a globally recognised African fashion brand rooted in culture, intentionality and accessibility.
+Speaking during a fireside conversation courtesy of the Africa Soft Power Summit (ASP 2026) moderated by Beverly Spencer -Obatoyinbo, Ladoja shared the journey behind building a globally recognised African fashion brand rooted in culture, intentionality and accessibility.

-What began as a desire to create professional clothing that felt accessible to everyday people has now grown into a brand with 29 pop-up locations across 11 countries and four continents.
+What begun as a desire to create professional clothing that felt accessible to everyday people has now grown into a brand with 29 pop-up locations across 11 countries and four continents.

 “I wanted to create a space where you could buy clothes for professionals that are accessible,” said Ladoja.